-Governor since 2018 Age: 65
+Governor since 2018 Age: 66

 Dr. Blank has served as Chancellor of the University of Wisconsin-Madison since 2013, where she holds the Morgridge Friends Distinguished Chair of Leadership.
-She served in the United States Department of Commerce as Under Secretary for Economic Affairs from 2009 to 2012, as Deputy Secretary of Commerce from 2012 to 2013, and as Acting Secretary of Commerce from 2012 to 2013.
-Prior to her government service, she was a Senior Fellow at the Brookings Institution from 2008 to 2009, and Joan and Sanford Weill Dean of Public Policy and Henry Carter Adams Collegiate Professor of Public Policy at the Gerald R. Ford School of Public Policy at the University of Michigan from 1999 to 2007; she was also a Professor of Economics at Michigan, and served as Co-Director of the National Poverty Center at Michigan from 2002 to 2008.
-She has also taught at Northwestern University, Princeton University, and the Massachusetts Institute of Technology.
-She is a member of the Board of Governors of the NCAA, and the Boards of Directors of MDRC, Ithaka Harbors, Inc., Association of Public and Land Grant Universities (APLU), University Research Park (which she chairs), Greater Madison Chamber of Commerce, and the Madison Regional Economic Partnership.
-She holds an undergraduate degree from the University of Minesota and a Ph.D. from MIT in economics.
+She is President-elect of Northwestern University and will begin service in July 2022.
+She served in the United States Department of Commerce as Under Secretary for Economic Affairs from 2009 to 2012, as Deputy Secretary of Commerce from 2012 to 2013 and as Acting Secretary of Commerce from 2012 to 2013.
+Prior to her government service, she was a Senior Fellow at the Brookings Institution from 2008 to 2009, and Joan and Sanford Weill Dean of Public Policy and Henry Carter Adams Collegiate Professor of Public Policy at the Gerald R. Ford School of Public Policy at the University of Michigan from 1999 to 2007.
+Dr. Blank was also a Professor of Economics at Michigan, and served as Co-Director of the National Poverty Center at Michigan from 2002 to 2008.
+She has also taught at Northwestern University, Princeton University and the Massachusetts Institute of Technology.
+She is a member of the Board of Governors of the NCAA, and the Boards of Directors of MDRC, ITHAKA, Association of Public and Land Grant Universities (APLU), University of Wisconsin Hospitals and Clinics Authority Board, Wisconsin Alumni Research Association, University Research Park (which she chairs), the Big Ten Conference Council of Presidents and Chancellors (which she also chairs), Greater Madison Chamber of Commerce and the Madison Region Economic Partnership.
+She holds an undergraduate degree from the University of Minnesota and a Ph.D. from Massachusetts Institute of Technology in economics.